-- Onboard Service employees are provided meals from the Traditional Dining menu as indicated in their collective bargaining agreement. - Dining car staff (LSAD, SA, Chef, FS) can eat in the Dining Car in between or after meal periods; and/or outside of the view of customers. - All other OBS staff (LSA, TASC, TAC) eat their meals outside of the Dining Car.
+- Onboard Service employees are provided meals from the Traditional Dining menu as indicated in their collective bargaining agreement. - Dining car staff (LSAD, SA, Chef, FS) can eat in the Dining Car in between or after meal periods; and/or outside of the view of customers. - All other OBS staff (LSA, TASC, TAC) can eat in the Dining Car in between or after meal periods. - OBS staff can have their meal to go if they don't want to eat in the Dining Car.